bitcoinops/bitcoinops.github.io/en/tools/calc-size.md

   input.
 Used by [BIP68][] and [BIP125][], with other values having no defined meaning

+- **Witness item count** ([compactSize][]/4) The number of witness elements.
+This field is included for each input if the transaction contains at least one segwit input.
+0.25 vbytes for up to 252 elements

-- **Witness data** (varies) The source of witness data for in segwit transactions.
+- **Witness items** (varies) The source of witness data in segwit transactions.
 This data is used to prove that the transaction is authorized by someone controlling the appropriate private keys.
+  Each item is prefixed by a [compactsize][] `size()` identifier.
 For the templates used by this calculator, the witness data sizes are:

     - **P2WPKH** ({{page.size.p2wpkh_witness}})